 For the last year, micromobility companies Bird, Spin and RideKC Bike & Scooter operated in KCMO providing an important transportation mode for residents and visitors.
 This pilot program officially extended for one-year, starting May 1, 2020.

-The City created the scooter and e-bike pilot as an innovative way to provide additional modes of transportation for residents and visitors while also providing data and other information to City staff.
-The information will help determine what, if any, revisions to city code might be considered.
-Additionally, ridership information from the companies will help us prioritize where we need to build more infrastructure and understand the impacts of scooters and e-bikes on existing infrastructure.
+The City created the scooter and e-bike pilot program in 2019 as an innovative way to provide additional modes of transportation for residents and visitors while also providing data and other information to City staff.

-Don’t park scooters where they block access to sidewalks or building entrances.
-Please park them near existing bike racks when available.
+- Don’t park scooters where they block access to sidewalks or building entrances.
+Please park them near existing bike racks or in a micromobility hub when available.

 - For issues with Bird scooters, contact Bird at 1-866-205-2442.